CHEROKEE HISTORY TIMELINE

 1907

-Oklahoma statehood combines Indian and Oklahoma Territories.
-The U.S. attempts to dissolve Cherokee Nation government, but it survived in a modified and restricted form.
+With tribal government's officially dissolved, Oklahoma becomes the 46th state, combining Indian and Oklahoma Territories.
+The U.S. attempts to dissolve the Cherokee Nation government, but it survives in a modified and restricted form.

 1909